jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 <img src="/assets/SimpleCommand.png" alt="Command" width = "15%" align="right" style="padding-right: 20px;">

-* [Command](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html) wraps a function in an object, so that a function can become a first-class citizen in an Object-Oriented (OO) language.
-By objectifying a function, it allows us to span time and space with functions.
+* The [Command](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html) pattern wraps a function in an object, so that a function can become a first-class citizen in an Object-Oriented (OO) language.
+By objectifying a function, we have more control over where a function is executed and by whom.
 That is, we can easily pass functions are arguments, schedule them for execution later in a queue, etc. Command is **_inheritance_** and **_polymorphism_**.
 There’s nothing special about it, like most of these patterns, other than it provides intent and context.

 <img src="/assets/SimpleStrategy.png" alt="Strategy" width = "30%" align="right" style="padding-right: 20px;">

-* [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) is Command with multiple implementations for the interface.
+* The [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) pattern is a variant of the Command pattern with multiple implementations for the interface.
 It’s structurally the same as Command, except with multiple ways to do the same thing.
 This is a scaled-up version of **_inheritance_** and **_polymorphism_**.
 Consider data structures.
 Many data structures implement an abstract Container, which declares Create, Read, Update and Delete operations.
 There are several specific data structure classes that will implement those abstractions, such as List, Queue, Set.
 And even those classes will have more concrete specific classes, such as Linked List, Array List, Hash Set, Tree Set, etc. One interface and many potential implementations.

 <img src="/assets/SimpleTemplateMethod.png" alt="Template Method" width = "30%" align="right" style="padding-right: 20px;">